zonghuiyouren/activestorage/README.md

 ## Compatibility & Expectations

-Active Storage only works with the development version of Rails 5.2+ (as of July 19, 2017).
+Backup Storage only works with the development version of Rails 5.2+ (as of July 19, 2017).
 This separate repository is a staging ground for the upcoming inclusion in rails/rails prior to the Rails 5.2 release.
 It is not intended to be a long-term stand-alone repository.

 Furthermore, this repository is likely to be in heavy flux prior to the merge to rails/rails.
-You're heartedly encouraged to follow along and even use Active Storage in this phase, but don't be surprised if the API suffers frequent breaking changes prior to the merge.
+You're heartedly encouraged to follow along and even use Backup Storage in this phase, but don't be surprised if the API suffers frequent breaking changes prior to the merge.

 ## Todos